R Shiny Example Web App

 ```

-Once it spins up, you can go to that job's designated URL based on its job ID, `https://job-xxxx.dnanexus.cloud/`, to see the result.
+Once it spins up, you can go to that job's URL based on its job ID, `https://job-xxxx.dnanexus.cloud/`, to see the result.